LoopKit/loopdocs/docs/version/development.md

     If you are running a Pod, you can install v3.14.2 over v3.14.0 or earlier and the Pod control will automatically transition to the OmnipodKit Pump Manager.

     If you are running a Pod with v3.14.2, but reinstall 3.14.0 or earlier over it, there will not be an OmnipodKit Pump Manager available so you lose contact with your Pod.

-Simply rebuild v3.14.2 back on your phone and control will be restored.
+    * If this happens to you: **install v3.14.2 on your phone and control will be restored**.

 For those on the Dana pump.
 You need to keep building a feature branch, but the name of the branch changed.
+The old one is still available but has been removed from LoopDocs.

 Please see [Table of Retired Branches](#table-of-retired-branches) for up to date information about what branch you need to build for Dana support.